 - Ivory is legally exported from the UK

-According to figures from CITES, between 2005 and 2014, the UK was a significant re-exporter of ivory for commercial purposes, comprising 990 kg as well as around 54,000 ivory pieces, which was 31% of the EU’s total.
+According to figures from CITES, between 2005 and 2014, the UK was a significant re-exporter of ivory for commercial purposes, comprising over 54,000 ivory pieces.
 There has been a dramatic increase in the amount of ivory being re-exported from the UK to China since 2005.

 - Ivory trade controls may be tightened in the UK

 In September 2016, the UK government announced plans to ban the sale of ivory worked between 1947 and present day.
 This would only stop the trade in worked ivory between 1947 and 1990, which currently needs to be accompanied by a government-issued certificate.

 - Even more control is needed of the UK’s ivory trade

 WWF-UK is calling for a ban on the legal elephant ivory trade in the UK to stop any contribution to stimulating the global demand for ivory which drives the poaching of elephants.
 Such commitment from the UK would help set a precedent for other countries worldwide where demand for ivory strongly contributes to the ongoing elephant poaching crisis.

 More broadly, WWF-UK also wants to see sentencing guidelines for wildlife trade offences as my colleague Niki Rust explains.